-How to Compare, Apply for, & Use Your First Singapore Credit Card
+How to Apply for and Use a Credit Card in Singapore

-Want to apply for a credit card in Singapore but you're not sure which bank to go for – DBS, HSBC, OCBC, and many more?
-Perhaps, you're even concerned that the best credit card could get you into a cycle of debt.
-Fret not, MoneySmart is here to answer all your questions: how do credit cards work, how to pay your credit card bills, and how to apply for your first credit card.
-Ready?
-Keep reading!
+Want to apply for a credit card in Singapore but you're not sure which bank to go for – Citibank, Standard Chartered, American Express, DBS, and many more?
+Or maybe, as someone who’s forgotten to pay their telephone bill on occasion, and even misplaced important documents like your passport and work permit, you're concerned that this could wreak havoc on your finances, or land you into a cycle of debt.
+Fret not, MoneySmart is here to answer all your questions related to credit card application requirements as well as showing you how credit cards work.

 How do Credit Cards Work?

 A credit card offers you the option to make purchases now and pay later.
 Think of it as a bank loaning you money to make payments in-store and online, and allowing you to pay the sum back at a later date.
 Credit cards often come with points accrual programs for you to exchange credit card points for gifts and rewards.